Remotepad

 1. PEOs manage workers compensation

 For most businesses, workers’ compensation insurance is a requirement.
-Although, navigating the world of safety regulations can be complex and time-consuming.
-Especially with the rise of remote work.
+However, navigating the world of safety regulations can be complex and time-consuming, especially with the rise of remote work.

-While there are costs associated with the workers’ compensation claims, there are also significant fines for employers who aren’t compliant with the relevant laws and regulations.
+While costs are associated with workers’ compensation claims, there are also significant fines for employers who don’t comply with relevant laws and regulations.
 So, getting it right is fundamentally important.

 When you hire a PEO, they will take care of your workers’ compensation needs, so you don’t have to.
-Specifically, they will ensure you are compliant with all workers’ compensation policies, that you have an adequate plan to cover your employees, and that the coverage is up to date.
+Specifically, they will ensure you comply with all workers’ compensation policies, have an adequate plan to cover your employees, and are up to date.

 They will also have a dedicated team to handle any workers’ compensation claims that arise.
 This keeps you focused on your business rather than navigating the relevant employment law.